a

 What is Configuration Compliance?

-Storage of various data types is a comprehensive capability provided by AWS Systems Manager.
-It lets you securely store configuration data, such as database connection strings and other plain-text values.
+AWS Systems Manager provides comprehensive capability for storing various data types.
+It lets you securely store configuration data, such as database connection strings and plain-text values.
 Additionally, it offers the ability to store crucial secrets, like passwords and sensitive information, ensuring their protection and accessibility in a centralized repository.

-Keeping code segregated from secrets and configuration data, AWS Systems Manager acts as a centralized repository for storing all configuration data, including sensitive information, in a plaintext format.
-This design helps maintain the security of your infrastructure while allowing for easy access to necessary data.
+AWS Systems Manager acts as a centralized repository for storing all configuration data, including sensitive information, in plaintext, keeping code segregated from secrets and configuration data.
+This design helps maintain your infrastructure’s security while allowing easy access to necessary data.

 What is Distributor?